Article Text as seen in NHOME Jan/Feb 2014 edition

 An ever increasing trend in interior design and home decor is the “bridging” or mixing of genres, styles, aesthetics and artists in the fine art placements.
 The diversification of peoples’ selections has driven a contemporary movement in the way homes are hung to accommodate eclectic tastes.
 Westerns and traditional landscapes can be hung side-by-side with contemporary; conceptual or abstract, creating a natural flow of imagery that is both easily digestible and visually stimulating.

+From Architectural Digest to Veranda, interiors worldwide are showing designers who are constantly perfecting the placement of seemingly conflictive aesthetics in close proximity to each other and disbanding the pigeon-hole effect of singularities of wall ornamentation based on palette, artist, or genre.
 With so many artists in the area and so many paintings to choose from we should not censor our collective purchases to fit a predetermined mold of how things should fit together.
 Don’t be afraid to mix and match, take chances and risks and feel free to purchase art not only on investment value but trust your instincts; if you like it buy it—and you will find a place where it will work.

 Two such painters in the Greater San Antonio area who are completely opposite in all manners of artistic integrity can easily be differentiated and contrasted, but also can be inexcusably paired and coupled to an existing collection; bearing a sensible enticement of visual appeasement are Western painter, Bill Scheidt and Minimalist, Louis Vega Trevino.